Born: March 31, 1948

 “Without relationships, design is basically a science.
 It’s my job to bring some humanity into it.”

-Glenn continues to practice, although in recent years has begun to scale back client work to spend more time on personal creative projects from his home in Waterloo that he shares with his wife.
+Glenn retired his commercial practice in 2020, and today spends his time focused on personal creative projects from his home in Waterloo that he shares with his wife.
 It’s here that he gets to combine his love of craft, industrial design and sustainable technology.

 “I drive an electric car, contribute power to the grid from solar panels on our roof and try to consume as little as possible.
 The idea of being able to live sustainably is one that I continue to pursue.”

 Glenn Fretz For support, co-operation, conversations and donations.